m-abdelwahab/nextjs-prisma-workshop/README.md

 ![Prisma   NextAuth js 2](https://user-images.githubusercontent.com/27310414/136209309-bdfba81f-0faa-4ba7-9537-23ec03425697.png)

 This is a workshop that will teach you how to build a fullstack app using [Next.js](https://nextjs.org) and [Prisma](https://prisma.io).

-Next.js is a fullstack React framework, it allows you to build your frontend using React and easily set up an API.
-The framework also supports different data fetching strategies: you can fetch data at build time, client-side or server-side.

-Prisma is a next-generation ORM for Node.js and TypeScript.
-It makes working with databases easy by providing you with simple workflows.
+If you prefer to watch this workshop in [video format](https://youtu.be/aim8Mk-ETK0)

 ## Prerequisites

-For this workshop, knowledge of JavaScript and React is strongly recommended.
+For this workshop, knowledge of JavaScript and React is strongly recommended, since you'll be using Next.js.
 Having some basic understanding of relational databases is helpful but not required.
 You also don't need to know TypeScript to complete this workshop.

 You can check out the following resources:

 - [Prisma's Data guide](https://prisma.io/dataguide)
 - [The beginner's guide to React](https://egghead.io/courses/the-beginner-s-guide-to-react)

+## Introduction

+Next.js is a fullstack React framework, it allows you to build your frontend using React and easily set up an API.
+The framework also supports different data fetching strategies: you can fetch data at build time, client-side or server-side.

+Prisma is a next-generation ORM for Node.js and TypeScript.
+It makes working with databases easy by providing you with simple workflows.

 ## App architecture